lgcyofficial/AIHedgeFund/README.md

 It combines a multi-agent trading committee, a portfolio-construction overlay, a research desk, factor and theme exposure models, benchmark tracking, and a backtest lab inside one command deck.

-## Why This Lands Immediately
+## Why It Lands

 TradeAgent is compelling because it treats AI as an operating system for investment decisions, not as a single recommendation engine.

-The product captures the full workflow that real teams care about.
-Specialized agents generate ideas from different perspectives.
+The product captures the workflow that real teams actually care about:

+- `idea generation`
+  Specialized agents look at the same market from different perspectives instead of forcing one model to do everything.

+- `decision quality`
   Large trades are challenged through committee voting before capital is deployed.

+- `risk awareness`
+  Position limits, stop-losses, theme caps, kill-switch logic, and portfolio construction shape what actually gets executed.

+- `explainability`
-Risk controls and portfolio-construction rules shape what actually gets executed.
-A research desk interprets the regime, and the dashboard makes the entire process visible through reasoning, exposures, benchmarks, and backtests.
+  The dashboard makes the full chain visible through reasoning streams, research briefs, risk events, factor exposures, benchmarks, and backtests.

-That combination matters because it turns AI output into something structured, auditable, and useful.
-Instead of showing one answer, TradeAgent shows how a decision is formed, how it is challenged, how it is risk-managed, and how it is evaluated afterward.
+- `evidence`
+  The backtest lab gives the system a way to be judged on scenario performance instead of one flashy run.

-It also demos extremely well.
+It also presents extremely well.
 A user can inject a market event, watch the research brief update, see agents propose trades, observe the committee vote, and then watch the portfolio-construction layer rebalance the book in real time.
 That sequence makes the product easy to understand quickly while still showing real technical depth.

-The result is a system that feels less like a prototype generating outputs and more like a product managing decisions.

-## Why This Could Be Real
+## Why It Could Be Real

 TradeAgent is built around workflows that already exist inside real investment teams: